 Established in 1991, I.V.
 House brings innovative IV therapy joint stabilization and IV insertion site protection products that improve patient safety and increase nurse efficiency to leading hospitals worldwide.

 I.V.
-House products are used in hospitals around the world, including in the U.S., Canada, Australia, Italy, the Philippines, and Saudi Arabia.
-In fact, 60% of the 2018-2019 U.S. News and World Report Best Children’s Hospitals list of 10 Honor Roll hospitals are I.V.
+House products are used in hospitals around the world, including the U.S., Australia, Canada, Kuwait, Qatar, Saudi Arabia, Switzerland, the Philippines, and the U.K. In fact, 60% of the 2024-2025 U.S. News and World Report Best Children’s Hospitals list of 10 Honor Roll hospitals are I.V.
 House customers.

 Protection Over and Above